sarimabbas/sarim-cs334/2_interactive_devices/2_performance_device/README.md

 ### Other platforms (Windows, macOS)

-1. You can use the browser, following the same process as with the Raspberry Pi
+1. Navigate to the `dist/html5_gl3` directory in a Terminal and run `python3 -m http.server`
+2. Use a WebAssembly supported browser to navigate to `0.0.0.0:8000/Platformer Game.html`
-2. Use an attached keyboard to play
+3. Use an attached keyboard to play

 ### Use ESP32 with hardware controls